botlabs-gg/yagpdb-docs-v2/content/docs/moderation/advanced-automoderator/overview.md

 telling name and click the **Create** button.
 This will create a new tab with that name.

 Furthermore, this is also the place to create and manage your lists.
-Lists are used to store words or domains that you want to use as black- or whitelist triggers in your rules.
+Lists are used to store words or domains that you want to use as black- or allowlist triggers in your rules.
 More on that under [Lists](#lists).

 ### Logs